godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 There are several changes from the old version, first and foremost being we are no longer storing the sound files in ``SimpleAudioPlayer.gd`` anymore.
-This is much better for performance since we're no longer loading each audio clip when we create a sound, but instead we are forcing a audio stream to be passed in to ``play_sound``.
+This is much better for performance since we're no longer loading each audio clip when we create a sound, but instead we are forcing an audio stream to be passed in to ``play_sound``.

 Another change is we have a new class variable called ``should_loop``.
-Instead of just destroying the audio player every time it's finished, we instead want check to see if the audio player is set to loop or not.
+Instead of just destroying the audio player every time it's finished, we instead want to check and see if the audio player is set to loop or not.
 This allows us to have audio like looping background music without having to spawn a new audio player with the music when the old one is finished.

 Finally, instead of being instanced/spawned in ``Player.gd``, the audio player is instead going to be spawned in ``Globals.gd`` so we can create sounds from any scene.
 Now the audio player stores ``Globals.gd`` singleton so when the audio player is destroyed, we can also remove it from a list in ``Globals.gd``.